A consistent light-cone-gauge superstring field theory: Covariant versus light-cone gauge quantization

 \subsection{Covariant vector space \texorpdfstring{$\mathcal{H}_{\textrm{cov}}$}{Hcov}}

-In the covariant quantization, the world-sheet boundary conformal field theory consists of 10 free world-sheet bosons, the conformal ghost ($b,c$) with central charge $-26$, 10 free chiral world-sheet fermions, and the superconfromal ghost ($\beta,\gamma$) with central charge $11$:
+In the covariant quantization, the worldsheet boundary conformal field theory consists of 10 free worldsheet bosons, the conformal ghost ($b,c$) with central charge $-26$, 10 free chiral worldsheet fermions, and the superconfromal ghost ($\beta,\gamma$) with central charge $11$: